-Net investment in capital assets: Funds held by bond trustee, capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction, repair, or improvement of those assets.
+Net investment in capital assets: Funds held by bond trustee, capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction, or improvement of those assets.
+Deferred outflows of resources and deferred inflows of those assets or related debt are included in this component of net position.

-Restricted - nonexpendable: Net position subject to externally imposed conditions that the College must maintain in perpetuity.
+Restricted - nonexpendable: Net position subject to externally imposed conditions or by law that the College must maintain in perpetuity.

-Restricted - expendable: Net position whose use is subject to externally imposed conditions that can be fulfilled by the actions of the College or by the passage of time.
+Restricted - expendable: Net position whose use is subject to externally imposed conditions or by law that can be fulfilled by the actions of the College or by the passage of time.